ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 5. Clean up afterwards
 6. Add the new cmake to PATH

-And then of course we have to complie xgboost itself:
+And then of course we have to compile xgboost itself:

     # Install xgboost
     cd